ckormanyos/real-time-cpp/examples/chapter06_01/readme.md

 }};
 ```

-for which the wxpected result is `0x0376E6E7`.
+for which the expected result is `0x0376E6E7`.

 The application benchmark task `app::benchmark::task_func`
 computes the CRC32.
 THe computation is run to completion